aneuhold/main-scripts/readme.md

 ### Testing New Commands

 To test new commands, you can write the command, then use the `npm run refresh` command if you want to try it globally.
 This will install the commands globally and uninstall any previous version if it was there.
-Otherwise, you can just save your work and it will automatically use the latest commands if you're current working directory is in the root of this repo.
+After this is done, it will have a link to the directory with this package for running commands.
+So you need to run `yarn build` for it to update the commands becuase it runs out of the `lib` directory when node gets a hold of it.

 ### 🚧 Commands to be Built